jamesshore/quixote/README.md

 Quixote is a library for unit testing CSS.
 You use it with a unit testing framework such as [Mocha](http://visionmedia.github.io/mocha/) or [Jasmine](http://jasmine.github.io/).
 It works particularly well when combined with a cross-browser test runner such as [Karma](http://karma-runner.github.io/0.12/index.html) or [Test'em](https://github.com/airportyh/testem).

-**The API will change!** This is a very early version.
-Don't use this code if you don't want to be on the bleeding edge.

 **Browser Support:** IE 8+, Firefox, Chrome, Safari, and Mobile Safari are known to work.
 Other modern browsers probably work too.
 See [tested_browsers.js](./build/config/tested_browsers.js) for the exact list of browsers tested for this release.

 **Performance:** Fast.
-The Quixote test suite runs over 1000 tests across eight browsers.
+Quixote's own test suite runs over 1000 tests across eight browsers.
 It completes in 4.3 seconds.

+**The API will change!** This is an early version.
+Don't use this code if you don't want to be on the bleeding edge.

 ## Installation and Usage